presidioforts/scratchfiles/proposal.md

 In 2025, the EPL-X Resource Planning strategy is focused on managing a projected ~10,000 annual tickets supporting ~10,000 migrated components, stabilizing the platform, and enabling efficient developer self-service.
 This approach anticipates the evolving complexity of the EPL-X environment while proactively scaling team capacity and deploying automation.
 Three teams will continue to drive Platform Service and Operation:

 - **Performance Engineering (PE)**: Address systemic platform and product issues with existing headcount.
-- **Breakfix Incident Team**: Scale to 10–11 engineers to handle standard tickets and workflow challenges.
+- **Breakfix Incident Team**: Scale to 10–11 engineers to handle standard incident tickets and workflow challenges.
 Introduce self-service automation to reduce manual intervention and enable developer self-service.
 - **Infrastructure Platform Service Team (SME/Automation Engineers)**: Oversee infrastructure migrations and services without additional resources, ensuring the underlying platform supports growth and stability.

 ---